 4 – Remove and replace varnish if needed

 If you use removable varnish, you will notice over time that it yellows and collects dust.
-Art cleaners recommend to replace varnish every 50 years, but if you feel like your painting needs it now, just do it.
+Art cleaners recommend replacing varnish every 50 years, but if you feel like your painting needs it now, just do it.
 Here is the step-by-step process.

 Removing and replacing helps your painting last longer.

-Acrylic paint is very popular among beginners and professional artists: it dries quickly, has lots of nice properties and techniques, so everyone can find original style.
+Acrylic paint is very popular among beginners and professional artists: it dries quickly and has lots of nice properties and techniques, so everyone can find an original style.
 I do all my paintings with acrylics, even if I was taught how to paint with oil.

 But nothing is perfect in the Universe and acrylics have some downsides.

-The major is that even being dried, it is “soft”, very easily collect dust and all kind of dirts.
-This is why we need varnish or other protective finishes – they seal the surface and make it easy to clean, because you can not just clean unprotected acrylic paint.
+The major is that even being dried, it is “soft”, very easily collect dust and all kind of dirt.
+This is why we need varnish or other protective finishes – they seal the surface and make it easy to clean because you can not just clean unprotected acrylic paint.

-Protective finishes will create even and smooth surface which is beneficial for visual aspect, for cleaning and protection.
+Protective finishes will create an even and smooth surface which is beneficial for visual aspects, cleaning, and protection.
 It will eliminate all unwanted little bumps or textures.

 2 – To make cleaning easy

-An even a protected painting can be wiped and cleaned with a duster.
-The acrylics can’t be cleaned with water or exposed to it, but protective coat is water-resistant.
+Even a protected painting can be wiped and cleaned with a duster.
+The acrylics can’t be cleaned with water or exposed to it, but the protective coat is water-resistant.

 3 – To make paintings and color saturation last longer (hundreds of years)

-This is not only about painting’s lifetime, but also about keeping colors as bright as they were once you finished your work.
-Protective finish will increase color saturation, and a glossy finish will add extra sheen.
+This is not only about painting’s lifetime but also about keeping colors as bright as they were once you finished your work.
+A protective finish will increase color saturation, and a glossy finish will add an extra sheen.

 UV radiation causes fading and colors will lose their vivacity over time.